 Timeliness

 Rating scale Assessment criteria

-Timely On or before 14 October
+Timely On or before 13 October

-Legally compliant Between 15 and 31 October
+Legally compliant Between 14 and 31 October

 Not timely After 31 October

-Note: If the Minister for Local Government granted an extension of time to complete the financial statements and the council met this revised date, we assessed this as legally compliant, as the council was unable to meet the original statutory deadline.
+^{} Note: If the Minister for State Development, Infrastructure, Local Government and Planning granted an extension of time to complete the financial statements and the council met this revised date, we assessed this as legally compliant.
 If a council was unable to meet the extended date, we assessed this as not timely.